Miracle Girl Limit-chan: Characters

-Limit's Powers
+Limit's powers

 Limit's Miracle Powers can be activated with a click of the dial on her special pendant.
 She has Miracle Power, which gives her superhuman strength; Miracle Jump, which allows her to jump unusually high; and Miracle Run, with which she can outrun a car at full speed.
-With her pendant, she can also transform into whatever she wants by saying the phrase "Change Face" and transforms back to her normal self by saying "Change back!"
+With her pendant, she can also transform into whatever she wants by saying the phrase "Change Face" and can transform back to her normal self by saying "Change back!"

 She has been given seven magical tools which aid her in helping her friends solve problems.
 In addition to her pendant, she has a shoulder bag equipped with wings enabling her to fly; her red beret, which she can use as a walkie-talkie of sorts to contact her father; her red boots, which enable her to dance; magical lip balm with which she can write messages; a compact which shines light; a coin purse which keeps Limit's money safe by enabling the money to fly away when a thief tries to steal it; and a flower ring which emits a hypnotic, aromatic fragrance.